Kai303/Install-Chinese-Input-on-Raspberry-Pi-Raspbian/README.md

 # Install-Chinese-Input-on-Raspberry-Pi-Raspbian

-This repo records how Chinese input Google Pinyin was installed on Raspberry Pi Raspbian system.
+This repo records the steps to install Chinese input Google Pinyin on the Raspberry Pi Raspbian system.

 ## 1. Add Chinese locale ('zh_CN.UTF-8') via:
 ```